mebaars/MikeBaars/pages/portfolio/FTC_solar_v3.md

 dashboard_thumb_url: "output_doc/dashboard_screen.png"
 dashboard_thumb_caption: "Click image to open the dashboard in a new window"
 text_body:
   - "This Dashboard was envisioned as a web tool for property owners researching the feasability of a photovoltaic system on their property.
-The data underlying the dashboard was derived from the ArcGIS Pro Solar Radiation tool, which modeled solar irradiance values accounting for diurnal/seasonal changes in the solar trajectory, local topography and rooftop obstructions.
-Modeled values, in addition to publicly available roof area measurments, and the prevailing technical specifications of solar technology where used to estimate power generation potential."
+The data underlying the dashboard was derived from the ArcGIS Pro Solar Radiation tool, which modeled solar irradiance values accounting for diurnal/seasonal changes in the solar trajectory, local topography and rooftop obstructions."
+  -  "Modeled values, in addition to publicly available roof area measurments, and the prevailing technical specifications of solar technology where used to estimate power generation potential."
   - "Given average residential electricity usage, the offset percentage and greenhouse gas migation potential for varying systems was determined.
 The dashboard was constructed to dynamically provide this information while interfacing with a web map for Fort Collins properties."
+  - "This project expanded upon a <a href='http://localhost:4000/MikeBaars/output_doc/FTC_solar.pdf' style='color: #9D2519;'>static map</a> which visualized solar potential trends across Fort Collins, Colorado"

 iframe_caption: "Click the image to open the dashboard"
 ---